Lady Tremaine

 Lady Tremaine is a fictional character who appears in Walt Disney Productions' animated film Cinderella (1950) and its direct-to-video sequels Cinderella II: Dreams Come True (2002) and Cinderella III: A Twist in Time (2007).
 In the original film, Lady Tremaine is voiced by Eleanor Audley.
 For the sequels and subsequent appearances, Audley was succeeded by Susanne Blakeslee.

-Lady Tremaine treats Cinderella, her step-daughter, like a scullery maid and focuses all of her attention on her own two daughters, Anastasia and Drizella.
+Lady Tremaine treats Cinderella, her stepdaughter, like a scullery maid and focuses all of her attention on her own two daughters, Drizella and Anastasia.
 She is based on The Wicked Stepmother character from the original fairytale by Charles Perrault.
 Lady Tremaine was animated by Frank Thomas.

 In the 2015 live-action remake of the 1950 animated film, Tremaine is portrayed by Cate Blanchett and is given a backstory where she hears Ella's father say that he loved his first wife more.
 This explains her hatred toward Cinderella, because she reminded her of how her late husband gave all of his love to his first wife and Tremaine herself was getting none of it.

 Development

 Animators Ollie Johnston and Frank Thomas, in their book The Disney Villain, describe animating Eleanor Audley's voice as "a difficult assignment but a thrilling one, working to that voice track with so much innuendo mixed in with the fierce power."
 Audley, who later performed as Maleficent, the evil fairy, in Sleeping Beauty, provided some live-action recording for both of these characters, to inspire the animators.
-It was noted in April 2012 the Lady Tremaine's physical appearance and personality was inspired by Bette Davis's performance as Regina Giddens in The Little Foxes.
+It was noted in April 2012 that Lady Tremaine's physical appearance and personality was inspired by Bette Davis's performance as Regina Giddens in The Little Foxes.

 In contrast to the broad treatment given to some of the other characters, Lady Tremaine was animated in malevolent and subtle realism.
 A cruel, cold, and calculating tyrant, Tremaine wants nothing more than her daughters to succeed.
 Unlike most Disney villains, who sport fiery personalities and desire power and the spotlight, she possesses a more cunning, subtle, passive-aggressive personality with a shrewd intelligence and ability for manipulation, particularly towards her daughters.
 She rarely yells, speaking in a calm, collected voice, even when angered.
 She wishes her daughters to succeed so that she may reap the benefits when it best suits her, although she becomes much more physically and emotionally abusive towards not only Cinderella, but also her two genetic daughters, as it becomes clear that she is only using them to gain access to an opulent lifestyle in the Palace.